heroku-examples/heroku-applink-pattern-org-job-java/README.md

 <img src="images/quotes.jpg" width="60%">

-Next we will deploy the application and import it into a Salesforce org to allow jobs to be started from Apex, Flow or Agentforce.
+Next we will deploy the application and publish it into a Salesforce org to allow jobs to be started from Apex, Flow or Agentforce.

 # Deploying and Testing